fatData/sympy/README.rst

 documentation and made it alive again.
 5 students (Mateusz Paprocki, Brian Jorgensen, Jason Gedge, Robert Schwarz and Chris Wu) improved SymPy incredibly during the summer 2007 as part of the Google Summer of Code.
-Pearu Peterson joined the development during the summer 2007 and he has made SymPy much more competitive by rewriting the core from scratch, that has made it from 10x to 100x faster.
+Pearu Peterson joined the development during the summer 2007 and made SymPy more competitive by rewriting the core from scratch, making it go from 10x to 100x faster.
 Jurjen N.E.
 Bos has contributed pretty printing and other patches.
 Fredrik Johansson has written mpmath and contributed a lot of patches.

 SymPy has participated in every Google Summer of Code since 2007.
 You can see